 When he's not behind the camera, Deep Sea Studios founder Rudolfs is probably out working on his family's many acres of forest land.
 A real nature soul, he is one of the most promising upcoming directors in Latvia.
 Rudolfs's first short Flames on the Soil (2016) was nominated for the Latvian National Film Award for Best Debut.
 He currently studies Filmmaking at the Baltic Film & Media School.

 Starting out as a young documentarian and transitioning into fiction films, Matiss currently produces most of the projects at Deep Sea Studios from development to distribution.
-His debut film One Ticket Please (2017) has won awards at festivals in different parts of the world.
-Matiss holds a BFA in Film & Television from New York University's Tisch School of the Arts and is currently an MFA Directing fellow at AFI Conservatory in Los Angeles.
+His debut film One Ticket Please (2017) has won awards at festivals in different parts of the world, and he is currently working on his debut fiction feature.
+Matiss holds a BFA in Film & Television from New York University's Tisch School of the Arts.

 Notorious for being a real Napoleon on set, Sasha, as his friends and colleagues call him, works with unusual and tricky compositions.
 He has experience as DP on award-winning documentaries and features, including One Ticket Please (2017), The Lesson (2014) and Family Instinct (2012).